Meet the Meadowfolk

 🌿 New Meadowfolk on the Horizons

-The are new Meadowfolk that are just beginning to show themselves, but have not fully come to life yet.
-These include Meadowfolk living on neighboring farms, residing in sanctuaries, and in forests, mountains, gardens, lakes, caves, and at the Meadow’s far edges.
+These are the Meadowfolk who are just beginning to show themselves — not yet fully formed, but present in outline and promise.
+They live on neighboring farms, in sanctuaries, and in the forests, mountains, gardens, lakes, caves, and far edges where the Meadow touches the unknown.

-• Neighboring farms — the giraffes, the goats, the orchard animals
+• Meadowfolk from Neighboring Farms — the giraffes, the goats, the orchard animals

-• The sanctuary for abandoned circus — Tiger Mama’s new home
+• The Sanctuary for Abandoned Circus Animals — Tiger Mama’s new home

 🧸 The Plush Meadowfolk

-These are the soft guardians of the Meadow who carry hush, comfort, and story.
+These are the soft guardians of the Meadow — beings who carry hush, comfort, and story.
 Some are ancient companions.
 Some are newly awakened.
 All hold emotional memory in their seams.
-They are the Meadows’ quiet protectors.
-Some of them have dual manifestations.
+They live in a realm adjacent to the Meadowfolk, crossing thresholds in symbolic or dreamlike ways.
+Sheepy and Bunny appear in both realms, holding dual manifestations of care and welcome.

 • Sheepy — fleece of care